 It’s common for train accident claims to be settled out of court.
 These out-of-court settlements can benefit everyone involved because they make the process more efficient and avoid publicity for the train company.

 However, just because it’s common for train accident claims to settle out of court doesn’t mean a victim should accept less than he or she deserves.
-It’s important to work with an attorney who understands the complexities of a train accident case and who conducts a thorough investigation of the events that led to the train collision.
+It’s important to work with an attorney who understands the complexities of a train accident case and who has the ability to conduct a thorough investigation of the events that led to the train collision.

-If you or a loved one has been involved in a train crash, contact us to discuss your case.
+If you or a loved one has been involved in a train crash, contact us to discuss the details of your situation.